akka/akka/akka-docs/rst/java/http/routing-dsl/directives/path-directives/redirectToTrailingSlashIfMissing.rst

 .. includecode2:: ../../../../code/docs/http/scaladsl/server/directives/PathDirectivesExamplesSpec.scala
    :snippet: redirectToTrailingSlashIfMissing-0

-See also :ref:`-redirectToNoTrailingSlashIfPresent-` which achieves the opposite - redirecting paths in case they do have a trailing slash.
+See also :ref:`-redirectToNoTrailingSlashIfPresent-java-` which achieves the opposite - redirecting paths in case they do have a trailing slash.